teaprof/boost-asio-example/manual.md

 ## Mid-level Talker object (ASIOBufferedTalker)

 The communication objects are responsible for single IO-operations that are currently in progress.
 The queue of all messages that were received or planned to be sent is stored in the mid-level `ASIOBufferedTalker` object.
-This class is declared in `detail.hpp`
+This class is declared in `asioserverclient.hpp`

 The talker object has two queues: one for ingoing messages and one for outgoing.
 It exposes methods to read messages from the first queue and to write messages to the second queue.
 Other ends of these queues are connected to the `Reader` and `Writer` objects discussed before.
 The operation of them are controlled by the talker object itself.